MabroorA/Drama-Reccomendation-With-Spring-Boot/README.md

   - Create Main Page displaying Most Popular Dramas or Dramas in order of Alphabet.
     - Top Menu
     - Search Bar
+    - Actors,Shows Page
+    - Use react Router for the above

   - Learn/Work on React to beautify the website and added correct endpoints and structure the layout of the website
   -